AlperZ23/DSA210/README.md

      **Alternative Hypothesis:** At least some cards have significantly different win rates between Top 200, Top 1000, ladder and ranked players.

+**Findings**

+* **Hypothesis 1 (Usage across brackets):**

+  * Contingency table: 4×122 (brackets × cards, using UsagePct).

+  * Chi-square test: χ² \= 425.04, df \= 363, p \= 0.0136.

+  * Conclusion: Reject H0 at 5% level.
+Card usage distributions differ across brackets.
+Top 200 / Top 1000 players do not use exactly the same mix of cards as Ladder or All Ranked players.

+* **Hypothesis 2 (Win rates across brackets):**

+  * For each of 113 cards, a 2×4 win/loss × bracket table was built from UsagePct and WinPct.

+  * Smallest raw p-value: Skeleton Barrel, p ≈ 0.0396.

+  * Bonferroni-adjusted threshold: α\_Bonf ≈ 0.000442.

+  * No card passes this threshold.

+  * Conclusion: After correcting for multiple comparisons, no card’s win rate pattern is significantly different across brackets under the approximated-counts model.

+### **Limitations**

+* Only aggregated percentages (UsagePct, WinPct) were available, not raw battle counts.

+* Counts were reconstructed using an arbitrary baseline (1000 uses per bracket per card).
+This is standard when only percentages exist, but actual p-values would differ if true sample sizes were known.

+* For Hypothesis 1, the chi-square test was applied to usage percentages treated as counts.
+This captures structure in the table (and clearly shows different usage patterns), but the exact p-value should be interpreted as approximate rather than exact.

+Within these constraints, the main qualitative conclusions are:

+1. Usage patterns clearly differ by bracket (H0 rejected).

+2. Win rate differences by bracket are not statistically strong after correction (H0 accepted).